DevelMango/mango/doc/guide-startmany.md

 I usually confirm that remote is on the correct block by issuing:

 ```
-enmanetd getinfo
+mangod getinfo
 ```

-And compare with the official explorer at http://enmanetexplorer.coin-server.com <or> dnet.presstab.pw
+And compare with the official explorer at http://mangoexplorer.coin-server.com <or> dnet.presstab.pw

 ### Local